ericksonvo/School_District_Analysis/README.md

 - Another finding found were mean math scores for Charter and Public schools for all grades.
 It revealed that the students in Charter schools were scoring a mean of 66.76% for math and students in Public schools were scoring 62.95% in math.
 This shows that Charter and Public schools, scores for math were relatively even.
 This data would help both schools to help prepare students better for math.

 - Analysis of school budget was also examined. and it showed that both charter and public schools had similiar amount of school budget.

+# Summary:
+In summary this data can be used for the schools to see how their students performed in subjects math and reading.
+This can help the school prepare students better for any exam and test taking skills.